Elehuris Montero Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.66 team ERA that ranks 25th among all league pitching staffs.
+- The Diamondbacks' 4.67 team ERA ranks 25th across all league pitching staffs.

-- Diamondbacks pitchers combine to allow 145 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Diamondbacks pitchers combine to rank 20th in baseball in home runs given up (147 total, 1.2 per game).

-- Kelly (9-5 with a 3.20 ERA and 120 strikeouts in 118 2/3 innings pitched) tries for his 10th victory when he makes the start for the Diamondbacks, his 21st of the season.

-- In his most recent time out on Thursday, the righty tossed six scoreless innings against the Los Angeles Dodgers while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.